SA80: Carbine

 The length savings offered by the SA80's bullpup design meant that initially there were no plans for a carbine variant.
-By 1984 however, an extremely short prototype model was developed; the barrel terminated immediately in front of the pistol grip, which in combination with the lack of any sort of foregrip or handguard presented a risk of self-inflicted gunshot injuries if the firer's left hand was to slip forward.
-Two further prototypes appeared in 1989 and 1994; the former was slightly longer than the previous model at an overall length 556 mm with a 289 mm barrel and used the rear grip from the LSW as a foregrip, while the latter used a 17.4-inch barrel (442 mm) with an overall 709 mm length and was fitted with the handguard from the LSW.
+By 1984, an extremely short prototype model was developed.
+The barrel terminated immediately in front of the pistol grip, which in combination with the lack of any sort of foregrip or handguard presented a risk of self-inflicted gunshot injuries if the firer's left hand was to slip forward.
+Two further prototypes appeared in 1989 and 1994.
+The former was slightly longer than the previous model at an overall length 556 mm with a 289 mm barrel and used the rear grip from the LSW as a foregrip, while the latter used a 17.4-inch barrel (442 mm) with an overall 709 mm length and was fitted with the handguard from the LSW.

-The fourth attempt (2003–2004) is also the only one to officially be adopted, being known as the L22 Carbine in British service; it resembles the 1989 model, including the foregrip which is now a purpose-made component which can be adjusted by the end user, but is constructed to A2 standards and has a 318 mm barrel and an overall length of 565 mm.
-Around 1,500 were manufactured from surplus L86 LSWs; more were built with the increased demand, bringing the total to around 2,000.
-The shortened barrel means that the carbine is less accurate than the rifle variant, especially at longer ranges; the official manual gives an effective range of 200 m while stating that the weapon's effectiveness beyond this is entirely dependent on the firer's skill.
+The fourth attempt (2003–2004) is the only one to officially be adopted, being known as the L22 Carbine in British service.
+It resembles the 1989 model, including the foregrip which is now a purpose-made component which can be adjusted by the end user, but is constructed to A2 standards and has a 318 mm barrel and an overall length of 565 mm.
+Around 1,500 were manufactured from surplus L86 LSWs.
+More were built with the increased demand, bringing the total to around 2,000.
+The shortened barrel means that the carbine is less accurate than the rifle variant, especially at longer ranges.
+The official manual gives an effective range of 200 m while stating that the weapon's effectiveness beyond this is entirely dependent on the firer's skill.

-The version that was finally accepted for service was introduced during the A2 upgrade programme - official documentation disagrees over whether to refer to the weapon as the L22A1 or L22A2, Initially issued to tank and armoured vehicle crews for emergency action out of vehicle, the L22's compact size has also led it to being used by the Royal Marines Fleet Protection Group as well as helicopter pilots, armoured fighting vehicle crews and dog handlers of all three service branches.
+The version that was finally accepted for service was introduced during the A2 upgrade programme - official documentation disagrees over whether to refer to the weapon as the L22A1 or L22A2.
+Initially issued to tank and armoured vehicle crews for emergency action out of vehicle (personal defense weapon use), the L22's compact size has led it to being used by the Royal Marines Fleet Protection Group as well as helicopter pilots, armoured fighting vehicle crews and dog handlers of all three service branches.

+20-round STANAG magazines were introduced to allow for a more compact weapon for use in AFVs and other vehicles and 30-round magazines are compatible.